Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Numerical Results

-The control obtained by backward dynamic programming for one realization/trajectory of the underlying industrial P2H system starting at $(R_0,W_0,S_0) = (r-{crit},4.0,37.0)$ is shown inFigure \ref{NumRes::BDP_Trajectory}.
-The obtained control aims to charge the TES in times with a lot of free available wind energy and when prices are low.
-Charging by using the wind energy can be seen when the HTHP power consumption (dashed black line) covers the available wind energy (green area).
-When the price process dips to (relative) small values, additional energy from the grid is used to charge the TES and the power consumption increases due to the higher outlet temperatures.
-A combination of both scenarios can be seen in the time between hours $60$ to $65$.
-When prices are high and wind energy is not enough to cover the minimal HTHP power consumption the TES is discharged.
-Four hours before reaching the time horizon the storage temperature gets reduces to match the desired threshold $r_\text{crit}$.
+For instance in hours $60$ to $65$, a combination of both scenarios can be observed.
+Conversely, when electricity prices are high and wind energy is not enough to cover the nominal HTHP power consumption, the TES is discharged, see e.g. hours 43 to 48.
+Approximately four hours before the time horizon $\Hor$ is reached, the storage temperature is reduced to match the desired threshold $r_\text{crit}$.

+For further details on the optimal control $\AC$, see Figure \ref{BDP Control}, where the optimal decision rule is plotted as a function of time and TES temperature.
+At each time step $t_n = n \Delta t$, the decision rule is calculated for the corresponding TES temperature level (left y-axis) and the values of the seasonalities $\mu_W(t_n)$ and $\mu_S(t_n)$ at that time step.
+The seasonality functions $\mu_W^{}$ (dashed green line) and $\mu_S^{}$ (dotted red line) with their corresponding scales are also presented (right y-axis).
+The colored red and blue areas correspond to the charging and discharging mode of the system with the respective heat flow rate.
+The white areas represent the idle mode of the system, i.e., no charging or discharging is operated.